apptentive/apptentive-ios/docs/APIChanges.md

 Added a `BOOL` return type to the `engage:` method.

+Added the property `initiallyUseMessageCenter` to set the local, initial Message Center setting.
+This will be overridden by the server-based Message Center configuration when it is downloaded.

 ## ATConnect

 * Replace `- (void)engage:fromViewController:' with `- (BOOL)engage:fromViewController:`
+* Added `initiallyUseMessageCenter` property.

 # 1.2.6